XAMPP vs WAMP: Choosing a Web Server Stack for Local Web Development

 Both XAMPP and WampServer can be installed easily on your computer.
-If you are on Windows or Mac OS X or Linux computer, you can just download the XAMPP installer and install it as you install any other application.
+If you are on Windows 7, Windows 8, Windows 10, or Mac OS X or Linux computer, you can just download the XAMPP installer and install it as you install any other application.

 If you are on a Windows laptop or desktop computer, you can download WampServer and install it easily as you install other applications.

 In both XAMPP and WampServer, the main internal component softwares are Apache, PHP, and MySQL or MariaDB which are required for running a web server locally.
 So, if you are using either XAMPP or WampServer for similar work which requires the same component softwares, the performance of XAMPP or WampServer should be nearly equivalent.